awulkiew/temp-contributing/README.md

 A word about commits though.
 Run

     git log

 or

     gitk

-see what's the commit messages convention.
+see what the commit messages convention is used.

-In Boost.Geometry the commit message consist of:
+In Boost.Geometry the commit messages should contain:

-1. some name of the modified part of the library in the square brackets, e.g. an algorithm name (tip: look at the namespaces and directories)
+1. some name of the modified part of the library in the square brackets, e.g. an algorithm name (tip: look at the namespaces and directories),
-2. a short title
+2. a short title,
-3. an extended comment in the new lines

-To add more lines to the commit message use git commit without the -m switch.
+3. an extended comment in the new lines (tip: to add more lines to the commit message use git commit without the `-m` switch).

-And as it's mentioned in (http://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project):
+As it's mentioned in the GIT documentation (http://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project):

-> It’s also a good idea to use the imperative present tense in these messages.
+> It's also a good idea to use the imperative present tense in these messages.
 In other words, use commands.
 Instead of "I added tests for" or "Adding tests for," use "Add tests for."

 At the end, push your changes to the remote branch

     git push my_fork feature/example

 or if your local branch is tracking the remote one, just

     git push

 ### Request a pull